 Choosing a Financial Advisor: meeting the needs of aging parents and adult children

 As life expectancies grow, so too does the need for adult children to become involved in their aging parents’ finances.
 Although there’s often hesitation to do so, it is important for adult children to be aware of their parents’ situation, in the event of diminished capacity.
+As a second-generation family business, we have a unique understanding and perspective on families and wealth.

 Not all clients share the same needs.
 In this type of situation, the prospective client needed to find a financial advisor that was a good fit for the needs of his family – and his parents, who were no longer living locally.
 It was also essential that the advisor would work openly with the parents and the adult child, so he could monitor their financial situation.